DontTrustVerifyOrg/gig-gossip/whitepaper/protocol.md

 - Sustainability - the protocol is designed so all its participants benefit from joining the network
 - Implicit punishment - the protocol do not explicitly punish unhonest participants, but rather makes honest participant benefit more than unhonest ones

-Sweet Gossip Protocol is a gossip protocol, that allows a network to broadcast in a similar way to gossip spreads.
+Sweet Gossip Protocol is a gossip protocol [Gossip2005](#gossip2005), that allows a network to broadcast in a similar way to gossip spreads.
 Assuming that each sweet gossip node is connected to its peers and that the network graph is connected, each node works independently and in the event of receiving a message that needs to be broadcasted.
 It selects several peers and sends the message, in its owner's interest, to peers making the message spread over the network like gossip (Fig 1.).
 There inevitably occurs a situation that, if some node will not send the message to all of its peers, some nodes will not receive a broadcasted message even if a network graph is connected (e.g. node C on Fig 1.), but from the game theoretic perspective it will not be a beneficial situation, so this is up to the network operators to make the flow as efficient as possible.

 Sweet Gossip is a protocol, meaning that it only specifies the minimal set of rules to make it beneficial for all the nodes.
 It doesn't say explicitly how the network node should be implemented.
 The node implementation is free to do whatever is best to make it beneficial for the node owner.